Spar urethane and Polyurethane are the two wood finish products that I have been using for a very long.

 You will still need to wear a mask, but it does dry faster and creates fewer fumes compared to polyurethane.

-Keep in mind that spars come with a higher oil ratio than oil-based polyurethane or and interior varnish.
+Keep in mind that spars come with a higher oil ratio than oil-based polyurethane or regular interior varnish.

 So, avoid putting polyurethane over spar urethane.

-Always sand the old finish and put the same as what you already have.
-This will deliver the best finish without extra efforts.
+Guys at Benjamin Moore and Varathane also suggest that always sand the old finish and put the same as what you already have.
+This will deliver the best finish without extra effort.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.